 The solution to this question came from Māori and Pacific men who had been sexually abused as children.
 We asked them what kind of questions and information might be useful for other men in a similar situation to get help online.
 We also wanted to know how this information should be presented.
-This included use of our own reo and pacific languages.
+This included the use of our own reo and pacific languages.

-We then asked their support people and organisations that don't know much about this topic what they would want in a website to support themselves and their bros / clients.
+We then asked their support people and organisations that don't know much about this topic what they would want in a website to support themselves and their bros/clients.

-The result of this community project is a simple, clean and easy to access website that connects with Māori and Pacific people.
-The strength this website also offers is relevant images, cultural content, non-clinical language and instant support to helplines.
+The result of this community project is a simple, clean, and easy to access website that connects with Māori and Pacific people.
+The strength this website also offers is relevant images, cultural content, non-clinical language, and instant support to helplines.
 We are working on a monthly basis to ensure all the content is relevant and meaningful.